-Jean is keen to share the benefits of mindfulness with the newly formed Malvern Mindfulness.
+Jean is keen to share the benefits of mindfulness through Malvern Mindfulness.
 She is committed to ongoing training and increasing the skills she can bring to the mindfulness courses.
 The latest development is as a Teacher in Training for a Mindful Eating-Conscious Liviing 8 week course.

 There is an expectation that to be able to teach mindfulness, the teacher is also a practitioner.
 Jean has benefited personally from the practice of daily mindfulness.

 Jess has been practicing yoga all her life and teaching since 2010.
 Her practice is based in the Scaravelli approach as taught by Christine Borg.
 This yoga is playful, attentive and curious.
 It encourages fluidity and flexibility by working with the natural lines and curves of the body rather than forcing it into uncomfortable shapes.
 Her teaching also draws on her training in Dru Yoga, qigong and other movement practices.

 Jess' mindfulness practice began in 2008 through an involvement with Wake Up London, a group of young people interested in creating social change through personal peace.
 She spent several years facilitating Wake Up events and projects and in 2015 moved to the Barn Retreat Centre, Sharpham to spend a year as a Retreat Coordinator.
 Since then she has lead a series of retreats exploring how we can find freedom in our bodies and peace in our minds and hearts.